End-of-Life Solar Panels: Regulations and Management

 Solar panels provide clean, renewable energy from the sun, and their prevalence as an energy source has been growing.
 In 2020, solar panels provided about 40 percent of new U.S. electric generation capacity, compared to just four percent in 2010.
 Overall, 3.3 percent of electricity in the United States was produced using solar technologies in 2020.
 For more information on these statistics and additional solar energy generation information, visit the U.S. Energy Information Administration Monthly Energy Review and the U.S. Department of Energy’s Quarterly Solar Industry Update page.

 While in use, solar panels safely generate electricity without creating any air emissions.
 However, like any source of energy, there are associated wastes that need to be properly recycled or disposed of when solar panels reach their end of life.
 As the solar photovoltaic (PV) market grows, so will the volume of end-of-life panels.
-By 2030, the United States is expected to see as much as one million total tons of solar panel waste.
+By 2030, the United States is expected to have as much as one million total tons of solar panel waste.
 For comparison, the total generation of U.S. municipal solid waste (MSW) in 2018 was 292.4 million tons.
 By 2050, the United States is expected to have the second largest number of end-of-life panels in the world, with as many as an estimated 10 million total tons of panels.
 For more information on these and other solar panel waste projections, visit the International Renewable Energy Agency (IRENA) report on end-of-life solar panel management.

 The two most common types of solar panels are crystalline-silicon and thin film solar panels.